sahilrajput03/flash-runner-npm/README.md

 Test runner that caches your database connection or any of your expensive computation between tests runs.

+## Motivation

+Hate: Jest's test runner has no capability to share values and module between tests suites in watch mode.
+Issue [closed here](https://github.com/facebook/jest/issues/6800).
+But it seems that work is going on this [issue here](https://github.com/facebook/jest/issues/7184).

 **Other notes:**

 - FYI: Always use `express-async-errors` while testing a express app coz it will helps directly to `flash-runner` and standalone `server` running in prevention of crashing (in case of some error thrown).
 This is helpful in `flash-runner` as the server doesn't crash on failure/exception thrown by one route and thus watching service keeps running as well.
 Yikes! `Flash-runner`+`express-async-errors` rocks!